CVR-MucosalImmunology/IMC/README.md

 - `Image.csv`: contains image-level measurements (eg. channel intensities) and acquisition metadata
 - `Object relationships.csv`: contains neighbour information in form of an edge list between cells

-Now, you are ready to proceed to the `R` part of the pipeline by opening `Analysis.Rmd`!
+Now, you are ready to proceed to the `R` part of the pipeline by opening `5 Analysis.Rmd`!